 This article provides information on reasonable adjustments that can be made to reduce any potential impacts that a student’s disability may have upon their examinations and assessment.

-Principals of University-level teaching and assessment
+Principals of Higher Education and assessment

 Need more information?

 The Additional Support and Disability Advice Centre (ASDAC) can offer advice and guidance regarding reasonable adjustments.
 If you have further questions, you can find our contact details on the following link: ASDAC contact details